-Complaint - An oral expression of dissatisfaction with the plan or with Provider services.
+Complaint - An oral expression of dissatisfaction with the plan or Provider services.

-Complication(s) - A medical condition, arising from an adverse event or consequence, which requires services, treatment or therapy and which is determined by the Claims Administrator, based on substantial medical literature and experience, to be a direct and consequential result of another medical condition, disease, service or treatment.
+Complication(s) - A medical condition, arising from an adverse event or consequence, which requires services, treatment or therapy and which is determined by Us, based on substantial medical literature and experience, to be a direct and consequential result of another medical condition, disease, service or treatment.
 Solely as an example, a pulmonary embolism after Surgery would be a Complication of the Surgery.